yoanmalie/d8-theming-guide/new-theming-layer/twig.md

 ## Twig

 Twig is a modern PHP-based compiled templating language.
-It is part of the Symfony 2 framework and the the default template engine ([Read the official change record](https://www.drupal.org/node/1831138).) in Drupal 8.
+It is part of the Symfony 2 framework and is the default template engine in Drupal 8 ([Read the official change record](https://www.drupal.org/node/1831138)).

-All of the `theme_*` functions and PHPTemplate based `*.tpl.php` files have been completely removed and got replaced with Twig template files.
+All of the `theme_*` functions and PHPTemplate based `*.tpl.php` files have been completely removed and replaced with Twig template files.
 These template files have a new Twig extension: `*.html.twig`.

 When your web page renders, the Twig template engine takes the template file and converts it into a 'compiled' PHP template which it stores in a protected directory in `sites/default/files/php_storage/*` The compilation is done once.
 Template files are cached for reuse and are recompiled on clearing the Twig cache.